vidister/gimp-web/content/news/2017-02-27_Mitch-interview-WilberWeek2017.md

 <br>
 _J: How do you like to hack?_

 **M:** Depends.
-Sometimes I need silence, sometimes a crowded city.
+Sometimes I need silence, sometimes a crowded room.

 <br>
-_J: You are your own boss in a bookstore.
+_J: You are your own boss in a shop.
 But we see commits from you all the time.
-So are you hacking in your bookstore when you get free times and don't have to take care of your employees or customers?_
+So are you hacking in your bookstore when you get free time and don't have to take care of your employees or customers?_

 **M:** Sometimes, but very rarely.
-It's mostly in the evenings.
-Or I commit something during the daytime that I worked on the night before until 2AM (after 5 minutes of looking at it).
-I think _"I better go to sleep before I push this"_.
-Then I push it on the next day.
+I'm mostly hacking in the evenings.
+Or I commit something during daytime that I worked on the night before until 2AM.
+If I think _"I better go to sleep before I push this"_, I push it on the next day after looking at it one more time awake.
 But I don't have time to do 5-hour long patches during working hours.

 <br>
 _J: You don't sleep?_